YashHalwai/100DaysOfCode-PYTHON/README.md

 DAY 022 :- Introduction to Lists in Python

-DAY 022 :- List Methods in Python
+DAY 023 :- List Methods in Python

+DAY 024 :- Tuples in Python